zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 Great!, now we have implemented a method that returns an IP and tested it.

 ### Implement a POST method
-Lets see how we can implement a `POST` method in our functionalities. we will use [JSONplaceholder](https://jsonplaceholder.typicode.com/) a fake online REST API for testing and prototyping.
-You can use JSONplaceholder with any project that requires JSON date.
+Let's see how we can implement a `POST` method in our functionalities. we will use [JSONplaceholder](https://jsonplaceholder.typicode.com/) a fake online REST API for testing and prototyping.
+You can use JSONplaceholder with any project that requires a JSON data.
-As usual we will start with writing tests.
+As usual, we will start with writing tests.
 ```ruby
 def test_it_create_post
   stub_request(:post, "https://jsonplaceholder.typicode.com/posts").